 You can add hreflang tags via the XML sitemap.
 This is a useful method when you work with thousands of pages.
 However, you can also do it manually by specifying it directly in the <head> section of each page.

 Recommended Reading: Does Your Site Need Self-Referencing Hreflang Tags?
 Hint: It Does!

 There is one more final action to take after implementing hreflang tags: auditing your tags to identify any potential issues.

 International SEO is hardly optional for the majority of large enterprises.
-In fact, boosting search engine visibility an international audience is a critical factor for achieving faster growth.
+In fact, boosting search engine visibility and an international audience is a critical factor for achieving faster growth.

 After reading this guide, you're now equipped to launch an international SEO campaign for your organization and implement the applicable best practices.